What Documents Do I Need to Sell My House? Documents Required | Sundae

 You will also be required to produce documentation about paid property taxes.
 Most of the time you will need to show your most recent tax bill to give buyers an estimate of how much they’ll pay in property taxes.

-Note that you may have to pay unpaid property taxes for your home based on the days between selling and closing.
+Note that both the buyer and the seller may have to prorate property taxes at closing based on the days between selling and closing.
 What taxes you pay depends on the laws of the local municipality where you live.

 5. Homeowners insurance records